San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 About the author

-About the author: Oliver Burgelman is a top-producing San Francisco and Marin real estate broker known for clear advice, strategic pricing, and negotiation in some of the country’s most competitive markets.
-Over more than two decades, he has guided buyers and sellers through changing interest-rate cycles, multiple market shifts, and evolving regulations, with a focus on neighborhoods like the Outer Avenues, Sunset, and core Marin communities.
+Oliver Burgelman is a top-producing San Francisco and Marin real estate broker with Vanguard Properties, known for clear advice, strategic pricing, and negotiation in some of the country's most competitive markets.
+Over more than two decades and $350M+ closed, he has guided buyers and sellers through changing rate cycles, multiple market shifts, and evolving regulations, with a focus on neighborhoods like the Outer Avenues, the Sunset, and core Marin communities.
 If you are planning a move in SF or Marin, Oliver can help you understand your options, evaluate the numbers, and design a strategy that fits your goals.

 Oliver Burgelman